 The Hose Monster® fire pump test system

 The Hose Monster will make your job of testing pumps safe, simple and accurate.
 Because of the unique thrust- canceling design of the Hose Monster, tests can be conducted on an established lawn or a gravel surface without causing damage.
-The Hose Monsters are FM Approved for flow-rate accuracy.
+The Hose Monsters are FM Approved.

 SOFTWARE FOR FIRE PUMP TESTING